CUSTOMER ANALYTICS2025-12-02

 7. Personalize your NPS surveys

-Personalize your NPS surveys with numerous subject lines, i.e., A/B testing, and use the best-performing ones.
+Personalize your NPS surveys with multiple subject lines (A/B testing) and use the best-performing ones.

 8. Minimize response time

-In case you’re responding well to NPS surveys, but not seeing any improvement in your NPS score, you might need to reply quickly.
+If you're responding well to NPS surveys but not seeing any improvement in your NPS score, you might need to react quickly.

 For instance, if you're getting emails from your customers, they expect to hear back from you ASAP.